Time series anomaly detection with reconstruction-based state-space models: Abstract

 \section{Abstract}

-Recent advances in digitization has led to availability of multivariate time series data in various domains, in order to monitor operations in real time.
-Identifying abnormal data pattern and detect potential failures in these scenarios are important yet rather difficult tasks.
-We propose a novel unsupervised anomaly detection method for time series data.
-Our approach uses sequence encoder and decoder to represent the mapping between time series and hidden state, and learns bidirectional dynamics simultaneously by leveraging backward and forward temporal information in the training process.
-We further regularize the state space to place constraints on states of normal samples, and use Mahalanobis distance to evaluate abnormality level.
-Results on synthetic and real-world datasets show the superiority of the proposed method.
+Recent advances in digitization have led to the availability of multivariate time series data in various domains, enabling real-time monitoring of operations.
+Identifying abnormal data patterns and detecting potential failures in these scenarios are important yet rather challenging.
+In this work, we propose a novel anomaly detection method for time series data.
+The proposed framework jointly learns the observation model and the dynamic model, and model uncertainty is estimated from normal samples.
+Specifically, a long short-term memory (LSTM)-based encoder-decoder is adopted to represent the mapping between the observation space and the state space.
+Bidirectional transitions of states are simultaneously modeled by leveraging backward and forward temporal information.
+Regularization of the state space places constraints on the states of normal samples, and Mahalanobis distance is used to evaluate the abnormality level.
+Empirical studies on synthetic and real-world datasets demonstrate the superior performance of the proposed method in anomaly detection tasks.

 {\bf Keywords:} Time series, Neural networks, Anomaly detection, State-space model